Cost of Owning an Old English Sheepdog

 Money-Saving Tips

 Many breed-associated conditions are manageable when detected early but become significantly more complex — and expensive — when diagnosis is delayed.
-Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Old English Sheepdogs are prone to.
+Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Old English Sheepdogs are prone to.

 Veterinary Care Schedule for Old English Sheepdogs

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Old English Sheepdog.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings